Psychology

 Prereq: PSYCH-100 or AP Psychology.

-Advisory: This course will overlap heavily with PSYCH-229DE Developmental Psychopathology, and it is not recommended to take both courses.
+Advisory: This course will overlap heavily with PSYCH-229DE Developmental Psychopathology and PSYCH-222 Abnormal Psychology, and it is not recommended to take this course if you have taken or plan to take either of the other two.

 PSYCH-326 Laboratory in Personality and Abnormal Psychology